email: tony@lathes.co.uk

 A detailed catalogue (almost an instruction book) is available for this machine

-Long known for producing grinding machines of the highest quality, the Swiss firm of Fritz Studer are also active in the manufacture of machines for the setting of high-precision gauges and other measuring equipment.
+Long known for producing grinding machines of the highest quality, the Swiss firm of Fritz Studer is also active in the manufacture of machines for the setting of high-precision gauges and other measuring equipment.
 During the 1950s their Model RLS-300 (and larger RLS-400/1000) was offered for work to set and calibrate "snap" and other precision measuring gauges.
-In an engineering shop a means of checking the dimensions of production work quickly is essential, with one of the more commonly used items for this task being the C-shaped "snap" and "go/no-go" gauges.
-While a snap gauge (as it s name implies, it "snaps" over the dimension to be checked) can check only one tolerance - the two-ended go/no-go gauge is able to determine whether a component lies between two upper and lower limits of tolerance - one end having a "go-gap" just above the acceptable size (say + 0.001") and the other end a "no-go" gap just below (say - 0.001").
-If the part being tested passes though the "go" end, but not through the "no go", it's within the required standard.
-Obviously the gauges used are made to very fine limits indeed and need to have their accuracy maintained - this latter process being the purpose of the Studer "Snap Gauge" grinding machine.
-Designed for preparing - by first grinding and then lapping the "anvil" faces of gauges - it could handle items with a capacity up to 8" (200 mm) while, in addition, also be employed to grind distance gauges and general workpieces that needed to be made absolutely parallel on two facing surfaces.
+In an engineering shop, a means of checking the dimensions of production work quickly is essential, with one of the more commonly used items for this task being the C-shaped "snap" and "go/no-go" gauges.
+While a snap gauge (as its name implies, it "snaps" over the dimension to be checked) can check only one tolerance - the two-ended go/no-go gauge can determine if a component lies between two upper and lower limits of tolerance - one end having a "go-gap" just above the acceptable size (say + 0.001") and the other end a "no-go" gap just below (say - 0.001").
+If the part being tested passes through the "go" end, but not through the "no go", it's within the required limits.
+Obviously, the gauges used are made to very fine limits indeed and need to have their accuracy maintained - this latter process being the purpose of the Studer "Snap Gauge" grinding machine.
+Designed for preparing - by first grinding and then lapping the "anvil" faces of gauges - it could handle items with a capacity up to 8" (200 mm) while, in addition, also be employed to grind distance gauges and general workpieces that needed to be made parallel on two facing surfaces.
 Simple in concept, but built to the very highest standards of accuracy, the machine carried its grinding and lapping wheels side by side, thus enabling work to be carried out at a single setting.
 The accuracy achieved depended, to some extent, upon an experienced operator who, with suitable care, could achieve results within the range of plus or minus 0.000040" (0.001 mm).

 Continued below: